xyushman/System.Administration.Intern.Task.2025/Task.md

 sudo systemctl status keycloak
 ```

-**Note:** For a true production setup, you should configure Keycloak to use your MariaDB database instead of the default H2 database and set up an Apache reverse proxy with SSL.
+**Note:** For a proper production setup, you should configure Keycloak to use your MariaDB database instead of the default H2 database and set up an Apache reverse proxy with SSL.

 ## Page 2: Application Deployment & SSO Integration